• ai cyberbullying social media abuse presentation-hinduja

 Food

-I really do enjoy seafood.
+I'm up for anything, but I always enjoy seafood.
 Raw or cooked.
 If we get together, let's go to a great seafood joint!

 Book

-I'm a big fan of Wild at Heart by John Eldredge and read it once a year.
+Wild at Heart by John Eldredge.
 It helps me to think about life as an adventure, to know which battles are worth fighting for, and to continually pursue intimacy and health in my romantic relationship.

 Trait